hotosm/learnosm/_posts/it/beginner/0200-12-27-more-about-josm.md

 ![JOSM Download Dialog][]

--  The pink box represents the area of the map that we would like to download for editing.
+-  Il riquadro rosa rappresenta l’area della mappa che vorremmo scaricare per modificarla.
 Use your mouse to pan and zoom it to an area that you know very well, such as your hometown or neighborhood.
 The controls are the same as in the JOSM map window.
 The right mouse button lets you drag the map, and your scroll wheel allows you to zoom in and